Mark Cuban working on $3.5B sale of Dallas Mavericks to Sands casino family, AP source says

 If the entirety of the $2 billion goes toward the purchase, it would mean Adelson could be acquiring at least 57% of the NBA team — based on the $3.5 billion valuation.

-Adelson, 78, is a medical doctor and widow of Sheldon Adelson, the billionaire founder and owner of Las Vegas Sands who died in 2021 at 87.
-The filing says she will retain 51.3% of company shares following the sale.
+The 78-year-old Adelson, who is a medical doctor, will retain 51.3% of company shares following the sale, according to the filing.
 The family also owns Nevada’s largest newspaper, the Las Vegas Review-Journal.

 “We have been advised by the selling stockholders that they currently intend to use the net proceeds from this offering, along with additional cash on hand, to fund the purchase of a majority interest in a professional sports franchise … subject to customary league approvals,” the company said in the SEC filing.